martbhell/martbhell.github.io/posts/2014/04/brocade-certified-ethernet-fabric-professional-2015-beta-exam.md

 - Demonstrate knowledge how to troubleshoot native FCoE and VCS to FC SAN bridging
 - Demonstrate knowledge how to troubleshoot VCS to an IP network

-## Page numbers for 2015 beta exam below:
+## Page numbers for 2015 beta exam below

 **Network OS Administrator’s Guide v4.1.1 _53-1003225-01_**